Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

-The advent of two-dimensional (2D) superconductors such as monolayers of the transition metal dichalcogenides (TMD), NbSe$_{2}$, TaS$_{2}$, and TaSe$_{2}$, \cite{xi2016ising,sergio2018tuning,ising_prx,shaffer2020crystalline,mockli2020Ising} and 2D magnetic insulators offers a route to design novel devices such as 2D Josephson junctions \cite{dvir2018spectroscopy}.
-Monolayers of the superconducting TMDs are Ising superconductors \cite{sergio2018tuning,ising_prx,shaffer2020crystalline,mockli2020Ising} and some of these materials have been suggested to be on the verge of a magnetic instability\cite{ising_prx,divilov2020interplay,wan2101unconventional}.
-If the insulating material of the junction is ferromagnetic, this raises the unique opportunity to couple superconductivity with magnetism via the proximity effect \cite{tokuyasu1988proximity,tedrow1986spin,heikkila2019thermal}.
-Superconductor/ferromagnetic insulator junctions have been used to elucidate the fundamental properties of the superconducting contacts and are also pursued for potential for applications in spintronics \cite{eschrig2015spin} or hosting topologically protected states \cite{sau2012experimental,glodzik2020engineering}.
+One of the most intriguing discoveries in superconductivity in the last decade is the so-called Ising superconductivity, which appears in materials without inversion symmetry and with a particular type of spin-orbit coupling (SOC) \cite{lu2015evidence,xi2016ising,sergio2018tuning,ising_prx,shaffer2020crystalline,tang2021magnetic}.
+Thus far all experimental work on Ising superconductivity have been performed on single layers of the transition metal dichalcogenides (TMD), such as NbSe$_2$.
+Unlike conventional superconductors which can be classified by parity (centrosymmetric materials) or by the leading parity (non-centrosymmetric materials), Ising superconductivity represents a qualitatively different class, where each Cooper pair is described by an equal mix of singlet and triplet wave functions \cite{ising_prx,shaffer2020crystalline}.
+This manifests in a range of unique properties which includes a theoretically infinite thermodynamical critical field along certain directions and nontrivial interplay of superconductivity with magnetism.

-The prospects for such devices may soon by realized given the recent discovery of ferromagnetism in single monolayers of the chromium trihalides \cite{mcguire2017crystal,kim2019evolution} and preliminary reports of tunneling microscopy measurements performed on bilayer and trilayer heterostructures comprised of NbSe$_2$ and these magnetic insulators \cite{kezilebieke2020topological,kezilebieke2020electronic,hamill2020unexpected, kim2019tailored,idzuchi2020van,kang2021giant,ai2101van}.
-We highlight the observations of one such experiment \cite{kang2021giant}.
+Combined with developments in the field of two-dimensional magnetic semiconductors \cite{mcguire2017crystal,kim2019evolution} this has motivated a large effort focused on using Ising superconductors in 2D Josephson junctions \cite{dvir2018spectroscopy}, or investigating tunneling across magnetic tunnel barriers \cite{tokuyasu1988proximity,tedrow1986spin,heikkila2019thermal}.
+Superconductor/ferromagnetic insulator junctions have, in particular, been used to elucidate the fundamental properties of the superconducting contacts and are also pursued for applications in spintronics \cite{eschrig2015spin} or hosting topological states \cite{sau2012experimental,glodzik2020engineering,kezilebieke2020topological}.